Royal Liberty School: Houses

 The school's houses were previously known as Danes, Normans, Romans and Saxons.
 Then there was a period when they were known as Darwin, Newton, Rutherford and Salk.
-They are now known as Discovery, Challenger, Endeavour, Voyager and Apollo to reflect the school's status as a Science College.
-In the academic year of 2023, the names are changing to birds of prey.
-The plan is to change Apollo to Hawk, Challenger to Eagle, Discovery to Osprey Endeavour to Kestrel and Voyager to Falcon.
+They were then changed to Discovery, Challenger, Endeavour, Voyager and Apollo to reflect the school's status as a Science College.
+In the academic year of 2023, the names were changed to birds of prey: Apollo to Hawk, Challenger to Eagle, Discovery to Osprey Endeavour to Kestrel and Voyager to Falcon.